 Arrearage: Past due, unpaid child support owed by the obligor.
 If the obligor has arrearages, he or she is said to be “in arrears”.

-Obligor: The person ordered to pay child support (also referred to as a non-custodial parent).
+Obligor: The person ordered to pay child support.

 What are Lump Sum Payments?

 Lump sum payments are income and can be garnished to collect support arrears (past due support).

 Lump sum payments include, but are not limited to: